|

 Eligibility

 Children may receive a federal (Title IV-E) or non-federal (state) funded benefits.
-The county eligibility worker will make a determination based on findings established in the Foster Care (Including the ARC Funding Option), Kin-GAP or CalWORKs case or RDSS.
+The county eligibility worker will make a determination based on findings established in the Foster Care (Including the ARC Funding Option), Kin-GAP, or CalWORKs case or RDSS.
 If the child is deemed eligible, the county will negotiate a signed AD 4320 to be executed with the adoptive parents prior to the adoption finalization.
 A reassessment of the child’s needs and family’s circumstances is conducted every two years from the date of the most recently signed AD 4320, but reassessments are not a requirement to continue benefits.

-A provision of the Fostering Connection to Success and Increasing Adoptions act of 2008 allows for a child placed with a relative in a Kin-GAP arrangement to be assessed for AAP eligibility, if the child is later adopted.
+A provision of the Fostering Connection to Success and Increasing Adoptions Act of 2008 allows for a child placed with a relative in a Kin-GAP arrangement to be assessed for AAP eligibility if the child is later adopted.
 The assessment is done exclusively by the adoption SW.
-When determining eligibility; the Kin-GAP payment is not considered when establishing and negotiating the AAP benefits.
+When determining eligibility, the Kin-GAP payment is not considered when establishing and negotiating the AAP benefits.

 Continuing FC EW Responsibilities and Documentation

-Pending adoption finalization, the pre-adoption SW will ask the assigned FC EW the amount of the current FC, ARC or Kin-GAP benefits being paid.
-When requested, the FC EW must complete the “Adoption Pending Finalization Rate Verification” (SCD 2446) and forward it to the requesting adoption SW.
-A copy of the SCD 2446 must be sent to imaging.
-Under no circumstance should the FC EW reply to a request for rate verification by e-mail or phone without completing and sending the SCD 2446 to the person making the request.
+Pending adoption finalization, the Pre-Adoption Social Worker (SW) will ask the assigned FC EW the amount of the current FC, ARC, or Kin-GAP benefits being paid.
+When requested, the FC EW must complete the Adoption Pending Finalization Rate Verification form (SCD 2446) and forward it to the requesting Adoption SW.
+A copy of the SCD 2446 must be sent to Imaging.
+Under no circumstances should the FC EW respond to a request for rate verification via email or phone without completing and sending the SCD 2446 to the person making the request.

-In order to ensure the Foster Care information remains separate from the Adoption Case the following documentation must remain in the FC case file:
+In order to ensure the Foster Care information remains separate from the Adoption case, the following documentation must remain in the FC case file:

-- “Federal Eligibility Certification For Adoption Assistance Program” (FC 8).
+- Federal Eligibility Certification For Adoption Assistance Program (FC 8).

-- “Determination of Federal AFDC-FC Eligibility” (FC 3/FC 3A).
+- Determination of Federal AFDC-FC Eligibility form (FC 3/FC 3A).

 Note: The above documents must be completed when requested.